parmegv/leap_doc/docs/platform/development.md

 Using Vagrant with libvirt/kvm
 ==============================

-Since Vagrant V1.1, Vagrant can be used with different providers/backends, one of them is [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt).
+Vagrant can be used with different providers/backends, one of them is [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt).
 Here are the steps how to use it.
-Be sure to use a recent vagrant version ( >= 1.2).
+Be sure to use a recent vagrant version (>= 1.3).

 Install vagrant-libvirt plugin and add box
 ------------------------------------------